Home theater PC: HTPC characteristics

+A Windows Media Center remote with its infrared LED shown.

 The media itself may be stored, received by terrestrial, satellite or cable broadcasting or streamed from the internet.
 Stored media is kept either on a local hard drive or on network attached storage.
-Some software is capable of doing other tasks, such as finding news (RSS) from the Internet.
+Some applications are capable of doing other tasks, such as finding news (RSS) from the Internet.

 Beyond functioning as a standard PC, normally HTPCs have some additional characteristics:

 Television connectivity

-Standard PC units are usually connected to a CRT or LCD display, while HTPCs are designed to be connected to a television.
-All HTPCs should feature a TV-out option, using either an HDMI, DVI, DisplayPort, component video, VGA (for some LCD televisions), S-Video, or composite video output.
+Standard PC units are usually connected to a CRT or LCD, while HTPCs are designed to be connected to a television.
+HTPCs usually feature a TV-out option, using either an HDMI, DVI, DisplayPort, component video, VGA (for some LCD televisions), S-Video, or composite video output.